BOOKINGS AND PAYMENT

 ARRIVAL AND DEPARTURE

 Will you be there to meet us on arrival?
 We like to greet our guests on arrival and show them around their cottage.
-If we can't be there, we'll make sure to give you instructions on how to get in before you arrive.
-Inside each cottage is a Welcome Pack with all you'll need to know about the property.
+But if we can't be there, we'll make sure to give you instructions on how to get in before you arrive.
+Inside each cottage is a Welcome Folder with all you should need to know about the property.

 What if we're not happy with the property?
 If you've any cause for complaint, or any problems during your stay, we're more than likely just next door, so do please let us know.
 You can read more about our complaints procedure in the Terms and Conditions.